 Converts 35mm slides and 135/110/126 negatives into digital images

 PC/Mac compatible (no software required), Video-out for TV connection (Component cable included), Slot for SD card

 The integrated auto-exposure and auto-colour balance features will help you obtain images of the highest quality.

 The tiniest details on the photos might be lost sometimes.

-Easy to master and use, this scanner for digitizing slides and film can work with or without PC connection and provides quality images of up to 2MB.
+Easy to master and use, the Veho VFS-014-SF scanner for digitising slides and films can work with or without PC connection and provides quality images of up to 2MB.

 2.4" TFT LCD screen

 Converts 35mm slides and 135/110/126 negatives into digital images

 PC/Mac compatible (no software required), Video-out for TV connection (Component cable included), Colour balance and other image enhancements, Slot for SD card

 The box includes a cleaning brush that will come in handy if you've got old, dusty slides.
 The device is powered via a USB port, so there is no need to plug it into a socket.